 Kalives is known for its waterfront tavernas, many of which include sunbeds along the sand as part of their dining areas.
 You'll find the occasional restaurant tucked into more rural parts of town, but more often than not you're bound to end up with views of the sea.
 The cuisine here is largely Greek, with fresh fish and locally-sourced herbs, plus a dash of thin crust pizza and garlic-infused shellfish.

-Provlita is highly sought out by holiday-goers and locals for its fresh fish dishes in an incredible setting.
+Provlita is highly sought out by visitors on holiday to Greece, and locals alike, for its fresh fish dishes in an incredible setting.
 You can dine right along the coast underneath the restaurant's outdoor cabana, on meals like fried calamari, black snapper and swordfish, all with a side of refreshing sea breeze.

 The pizza at Il Forno is a hot commodity, with a nice thin crust and cooked to your liking in a stone oven.
 While this restaurant also features moussaka and other Greek treats, there are a range of Italian dishes to choose, from lasagne to pastas and even the odd plate of schnitzel.

 The Mistrali Taverna enjoys an amazing location right on the beach – as in, literally on the sand – with sunbeds to lounge on as you sip from a glass of wine in your swimsuit.
-The menu here offers up lunch and dinner, but most noteworthy is their range of breakfast dishes, with eggs, meats and salads plus freshly-squeezed orange juice.
+The menu here offers up lunch and dinner, but most noteworthy is their range of breakfast dishes with eggs, meats and salads plus freshly-squeezed orange juice - excellent for starting the day right on your Greece holiday.

 This Greek taverna offers free use of their sunbeds on the beach behind the restaurant.
 And, if you choose to lounge around these parts of the shores, you'd be wise to pop in for lunch, or stick around late for their weekly live music.
 You'll find mezze platters, from crab croquettes to bowls of tzatziki, or dishes of the day, which allow you to mix and match a few dishes and a glass of wine for a reduced price.